kiranshila/psrdada-rs/README.md

 [![Codecov](https://img.shields.io/codecov/c/github/kiranshila/psrdada-rs?style=flat-square)](https://app.codecov.io/gh/kiranshila/psrdada-rs)

 This is a rust library around the [psrdada](http://psrdada.sourceforge.net/) library commonly used in radio astronomy.
 Unfortunately, the C library is for the most part undocumented, so the behavior presented by this rust library is what the authors have been able to ascertain by reading the original example code.
-As such, this might not be a 1-to-1 implementation of the original use case.
+As such, this might not be a 1-to-1 implementation of the original use case and implements only a subset of the features available in the C library.

 ## Usecase